ZXF1001/coords-nsga2/README.md

 - **Coordinate-focused optimization**: Designed specifically for optimizing layouts of coordinate points
 - **Variable point count support**: Supports both fixed number of points and dynamic point count within a specified range
 - **Multi-objective optimization**: Supports 2 or more objective functions using NSGA-II algorithm
+- **Flexible Objective/Constraint Definition**: Supports defining multiple objectives/constraints either as a list of functions or as a single function returning a tuple/list of values, accommodating interdependencies between calculations
 - **Parallel computation**: Accelerate optimization with parallel processing for computationally intensive problems
 - **Specialized constraints**: Built-in support for point spacing, boundary limits, and custom constraints
 - **Tailored genetic operators**: Custom crossover and mutation operators that directly act on coordinate points